Kevin McKenna (soccer)

-Kevin James McKenna (born 21 January 1980) is a Canadian former professional soccer who played as a centre back and current assistant manager of 1.
-FC Köln.
+Kevin James McKenna (born 21 January 1980) is a Canadian former professional soccer player who played as a centre back and current assistant manager of Bundesliga club Union Berlin.
 Occasionally, he also played as a central midfielder or striker.

 Club career

 McKenna began to play with soccer 1990 in the Academy team of Calgary Foothills and was promoted to the senior team in 1991.
 He was selected for the Alberta Provincial Under 15 team in 1995 and won the Canadian National Championships with them that year.
 Owen Hargreaves was also part of that Alberta team.

 Energie Cottbus

 After playing with Calgary Foothills as an amateur, McKenna played three seasons (the first two in the reserves) with German Bundesliga side Energie Cottbus.
-In the first game of the 2000–01 season, McKenna and international teammate Paul Stalteri simultaneously became the first Canadian to play in the German Bundesliga in a match between McKenna's newly promoted Cottbus and Stalteri's Werder Bremen.
+In the first game of the 2000–01 season, McKenna and international teammate Paul Stalteri simultaneously became the first Canadians to play in the German Bundesliga in a match between McKenna's newly promoted Cottbus and Stalteri's Werder Bremen.